 Tommy received his Master of Social Work degree from the University of Southern Maine.
 He specializes in working with complex trauma, LGBTQ related issues, substance use, transitions and identity formulation.
 Tommy’s previous clinical experience includes individual, family and group work within residential, school and community level environments.
 His practice is rooted in an integrative, strength based approach, drawing upon several modalities including: CBT, Narrative, ACT, DBT, Solution Focused therapy and Motivational Interviewing.
 Tommy is also a trained professional performing artist who incorporates elements of psychodrama into his clinical practice when appropriate.
 Tommy’s platform for this avenue of treatment is best highlighted in his 2014 TEDxDirigo talk, “Drama Therapy Changed My Impressions of Homelessness.”
 In addition to offering individual, family, couples and group psychotherapy Tommy also is a facilitator in the Intensive Outpatient Program.

 Katie Beane, RYT 500hr, Client Services & Marketing

-Katie earned a Bachelor’s degree in Philosophy and English from Assumption College and is currently pursuing a Master’s Degree in Mindfulness Studies at Lesley University.
+Katie earned a Bachelor of Arts degree in Philosophy and English from Assumption College and is currently pursuing a Master’s Degree in Mindfulness Studies at Lesley University.
 She has a background in marketing, communications, and fundraising and has worked at several non-profits and universities, including Boston University and Harvard University.
 She strives to make each client feel comfortable and to facilitate a streamlined intake process.
-Katie is also a yoga instructor (RYT 500hr) and a Reiki practitioner at Bridge Studio.
+Katie is also a yoga instructor (RYT 500hr) and a Master Reiki practitioner and teacher at Bridge Studio.